Virtual-Lab/responsiv1/README.md

 If this succeeded, you can try to run rhizome.
 This should print rhizome help message.

-To start the server, open your terminal, go to the example folder and run `rhizome config.js`.
+To start the server, open your terminal, go to the example folder and run
+<br />`rhizome config.js` <br />
 This should start the server and print an extract of the configuration.

 To open the web page (websocket client), just go to [http://localhost:8000/index.html](http://localhost:8000/index.html).